-National origin discrimination can also be based on an employee’s marriage to someone of a certain national origin or association with a certain ethnic group.
-If you believe your employer discriminated against you based on your “national origin,” the birthplace of your ancestors, or the physical, cultural, or linguistic characteristics of the national group you identify with, you may have a case for employment discrimination.
+National origin discrimination can also be based on an employee’s marriage to someone of a national origin or with specific ethnic groups.
+Suppose you believe your employer discriminated against you based on your “national origin,” the birthplace of your ancestors, or the physical, cultural, or linguistic characteristics of the national group you identify with.
+In that case, you may have a claim for employment discrimination.

-If you believe you have fallen victim to national origin discrimination, we are here to help you every step of the way.
+We are here to help you every step of the way.
 Contact our team for a free consultation.

 - Job assignments